About Minot

 Minot is packed with attractions for every interest—whether you’re exploring the outdoors, diving into history, or enjoying local flavors.
 Come discover what makes Minot magical.

-Local Flavor & Shopping
+Local Eats & Shopping

 Where to find Knoephla Soup (North Dakota’s official soup) – Jamaican Vybz Kitchen (with Jerk seasoning) Voted Best in town.
 Kroll’s Diner – daily, Schatz Crossroads and Charlie’s Main Street Café on Wednesdays, and Homesteaders Restaurant on Thursdays.